PerforatedCNNs: Acceleration through Elimination of Redundant Convolutions

 \subsection{Whole network results}

 We evaluate the effect of perforation of all the convolutional layers of three CNN models.
 To tune the perforation rates, we employ the greedy method described in section \ref{sec:perf-config}.
 We use twenty perforation rates: $\frac{1}{3}, \frac{1}{2}, \frac{2}{3}, \dots, \frac{18}{19}, \frac{19}{20}$.
-For NIN and AlexNet we use the impact perforation mask, and for VGG-16 the grid perforation mask.
-We find that using the grid mask for VGG-16 greatly simplifies fine-tuning, and that using more than one type of perforation masks does not improve the results.
+For NIN and AlexNet we use the impact perforation mask.
+For VGG-16 we use the grid perforation mask as we find that it considerably simplifies fine-tuning.
+Using more than one type of perforation masks does not improve the results.
 Obtaining the perforation rates configuration takes about one day for the largest network we considered, VGG-16.
 In order to decrease the error of the accelerated network, we tune the network's weights.
 We do not observe any problems with backpropagation, such as exploding/vanishing gradients.
 The results are presented in table \ref{table:full-net-accelerations}.
 Perforation damages the network performance significantly, but network weights tuning restores most of the accuracy.
 All the considered networks may be accelerated by a factor of two on both CPU and GPU, with under $2.6\%$ increase of error.
 Theoretical speedups (reduction of the number of multiplications) are usually close to the empirical ones.
 Additionally, the memory required to store network activations is significantly reduced by storing only the non-perforated output values.

-The only paper we are aware of that accelerates whole VGG-16 model is \citep{Zhang15}, achieving a $2.9\times$ GPU speedup with $+0.3\%$ increase of error, which is superior to our results.
-However, their method deepens the network, making network training harder and increasing the memory required to store activations.
-Additionally, this result is achieved by a combination of a matrix decomposition method exploiting output channels redundancy and a method of \citet{Jaderberg14b} based on convolutional kernel spatial redundancy.
-Using just the second component, they report $+9.7\%$ increase of error for $2.9\times$ GPU acceleration, which is inferior to our results.
-As a direction of future research, it would be interesting to combine the channel redundancy elimination method with perforation.